 When you’re conducting an investigation in Alberta, you’ll need to verify each phase is well-documented and follows proper protocols to protect both the employer and employees involved in the process.

-- Start by gathering initial information, including the specific allegations, relevant documentation, and identifying potential witnesses who can provide firsthand accounts.
+- Gather initial information, including the specific allegations, relevant documentation, and identify potential witnesses who can provide firsthand accounts.

 - Interview all parties involved, beginning with the complainant, then witnesses, and finally the respondent, verifying you document each conversation thoroughly.